ietf-wg-dnsop/draft-ietf-dnsop-structured-dns-error/draft-ietf-dnsop-structured-dns-error.md

 : The integer values are defined in the IANA-managed registry for DNS Sub-Error Codes in {{IANA-SubError}}.
 : This field is optional.

+When multiple blocking causes apply simultaneously (e.g., a domain is blocked for both malware and phishing reasons), a single SDE response is returned.
+The "s" field MUST convey the primary blocking cause.
+The "j" field MUST be used to provide additional context describing all applicable causes.

 o: (organization)
 : 'UTF-8'-encoded human-friendly name of the organization that filtered this particular DNS query.
 : This field is optional.